jipingw/DNAcycP/README.md

 dnacycp-cli -f ./data/raw/ex1.fasta ./data/raw/ex1
 ```
 The `-f` option specifies that the input file named "ex1.fasta" is in fasta format.
-Without `-t` option, the input file is regarded as in FASTA format.
-The predicted C-score will be saved in files, one for each sequence with two columns named `Position` and `C-score`.
-The `./data/raw/ex1.fasta` is the sequence file path and name, and `./data/raw/ex1` specifies the output file will be saved in the directory `./data/raw` with file name marked as `ex1`.
+The `./data/raw/ex1.fasta` is the sequence file path and name, and `./data/raw/ex1` specifies the output file will be saved in the directory `./data/raw` with file name initialized with `ex1`.
 For example, `ex1.fasta` contains two sequences named ">seq1" and ">myseq2" respectively.
 The output file will be named as "ex1_cycle_seq1.txt", "ex1_cycle_myseq2.txt"for the first and second sequences respectively.
+Each file contains three columns: `position`, `C_score_norm`, `C_score_unnorm`.
+The `C_score_norm` is the predicted C-score from the model trained based on the standardized loop-seq score of the tiling library of Basu et al 2021 (i.e. 0 mean unit variance).
+The `C_score_unnorm` is the predicted C-score recovered to the original scale of loop-seq score in the tiling library data from Basu et el 2021.
+The standardized loop-seq score provides two advantages.
+As loop-seq may be subject to a library-specific constant, standardized C-score is defined with a unified baseline as yeast genome (i.e. 0 mean in yeast genome).
+Secondly, the C-score provides statisitcal significance indicator, i.e. a C-score of 1.96 indicates 97.5% in the distribution.

 ### Example 2: